 On the upside, there is a 30-day free trial available right now (opens in new tab) so you can get a good idea of exactly what the service will do for your business (and you can benefit from our exclusive 20% discount if you use the code TechRadar20Off when signing up).

-NordPass is another strong contender when considering all the best business password management software out there.
+NordPass is another strong contender when you're considering the best business password management software out there.
 It is highly secure, easy to use, widely supported, and more affordable than some other providers.

 Some of the features we like most about NordPass include biometric authorization and optical character recognition (OCR) scanning.
 These features save you time and make using NordPass a seamless experience.
 Password sharing is another business-oriented feature that makes the platform ideal for organizations.